History & Economic Impact of WCS in Andrews County

-Twenty years later, the company holds multiple state and federal licenses and permits to treat, store and dispose of low level radioactive waste, at its 14,000 acre site in Andrews County.
+Construction of Waste Control Specialists’ first hazardous waste landfill began in December of 1995.
+Twenty years later, the company holds multiple state and federal licenses and permits to treat, store and dispose of low-level radioactive waste at its 14,000-acre site in Andrews County.
 WCS currently operates four independent disposal units.

 The economic investment and contributions have been significant for Andrews County.
 (The following numbers are updated at the end of the state’s fiscal year, which runs from Sept.
 1 to Aug.
 31. The current numbers are as of Sept.
-30, 2016).
+30, 2016.)

-- WCS has made over $300 million in fixed asset investments in Andrews County;
+- WCS has made over $300 million in fixed-asset investments in Andrews County.

-- The Andrews ISD Education Foundation payment in 2016 was $112,934 – payments to date to the Foundation total over $340,000.
+- WCS’ payment to the Andrews ISD Education Foundation in 2016 was $112,934 – payments to date to the Foundation total over $355,000.

-- Current employment at the WCS site is 180.
-The annual payroll at the site is over $15 million (Actual 2016 payroll was $16,371,000.)
+- WCS currently employs 160 individuals at its Andrews, TX site.
+The annual payroll at the site is over $15 million.
+(Actual 2016 payroll was $16,371,000.)

-- In 2011, the community approved a $75 million dollar revenue bond which enabled WCS to begin construction of the Texas Compact Low-Level Radioactive Waste Disposal facility, and the Federal Low-Level Radioactive Waste Disposal facility.
-The Texas Compact facility began operations in mid-2012; the Federal facility came on line in mid-2013.That’s when the company and the community began to see significant revenue.
+- In 2011, the community approved a $75 million revenue bond which enabled WCS to begin construction of the Texas Compact Low-Level Radioactive Waste Disposal facility, and the Federal Low-Level Radioactive Waste Disposal facility.
+The Texas Compact facility began operations in mid-2012; the Federal facility came online in mid-2013.That’s when the company and the community began to see significant revenue.
 Both Andrews County and the State of Texas receive five (5) percent of the gross of all radioactive waste disposal activities.
 WCS makes quarterly payments to the state and county.

 - Andrews County received its first direct payment of disposal revenue fees in June 2012.(The state’s fiscal year runs Sept.
 1 – Aug.
 31.)

-Russel Shannon of The Andrews Industrial Foundation discusses the beneficial partnership WCS has built with Andrews County and the surrounding communities.
+(Left) Russel Shannon of The Andrews Industrial Foundation discusses the beneficial partnership WCS has built with Andrews County and the surrounding communities.

-WCS enjoys broad support from Andrews County, Texas and Lea County New Mexico.
+(Right) WCS enjoys broad support from Andrews County, Texas and Lea County New Mexico.
 Listen in on why local residents support WCS and how WCS plans on supporting them.